 “São Miguel Azores: tips on planning your trip” is the second installment of a series of nine blog posts about the Azores islands.
 The posts are meant to give you a detailed overview of each one of them to help you plan your trip, whether you decide to visit one, two, or all nine.
-If you have any questions or specific request, feel free to drop me an email and I’ll do my best to answer it or to put you in touch with the right contact.
+If you have any questions or specific requests, feel free to drop me an email and I’ll do my best to answer it or to put you in touch with the right contact.

 Table of Contents (Click to skip to a section)